wawesomeNOGUI/webrtcGameTemplate/README.md

 Send no-retransmit, but ordered, game state updates across the network to browser clients using the `dataChannel.SendText` or `dataChannel.Send` methods in main.go.

 To receive client actions I chose to create another datachannel with ordered messages and retransmits enabled to be able to receive reliable messages from clients.
-(No one wants to have guess if pressing right on their controller will actually make their character move right :P) *Right now the reliable channel is under `reliableChannel` in main.go and `TCPChan` in index.html, imma change that tommorrow to be the same across the board
+(No one wants to have guess if pressing right on their controller will actually make their character move :P)

+Also I added an example of how to do entity interpolation client side in public/interpolation.
+This example just takes each update from the server, saves a copy of the previous update, and divides how much the players have moved by a specified number (`interpolationFrames` in index.html).
+Then the quotient is used to move the player square only that much each render, for the specified amount of frames, `interpolationFrames`, creating smoother movement to the actual update positions.

 # How To Build
 - You need to first install [golang](https://golang.org/)